-This page means to provide non-technical motivation for the notion of cohesion as in formalized in the notions
+This page is meant to provide non-technical motivation for the notion of cohesion as in formalized in the notions

 A notion of cohesion on a collection of spaces is supposed to be a means to specify how points in any space “hang together” or “cohere”, analogous to how water molecules in a droplet of water are held together by cohesion (in the sense of chemistry).